wwood24/house-price-predictor/README.md

 # 🏠 House Price Predictor – An MLOps Learning Project

 Welcome to the **House Price Predictor** project!
-This is a real-world, end-to-end MLOps use case designed to help you master the art of building and operationalizing machine learning pipelines.
+This is a real-world, end-to-end MLOps use case that is forked but changed from the one tought through Udemy as I have changed the data set to a different one.
+In additio

 You'll start from raw data and move through data preprocessing, feature engineering, experimentation, model tracking with MLflow, and optionally using Jupyter for exploration – all while applying industry-grade tooling.